 - Deficiencies in Zinc, Vitamin B6, Magnesium, Taurine, and Glutamine

-Ironically, another cause of low GABA levels is actually insomnia or poor quality sleep!
+Ironically, another cause of low GABA levels is actually sleep problems, insomnia or poor quality sleep!
 This article here goes into a number of strategies to improve your GABA levels.

 Sleep is a fundamental human process that is needed for optimal health.
 I understand the sleep problems people go through trying to sort out what exactly is going on within their bodies that is keeping them up at night.
 Insomnia is no fun at all!